philipturner/ue5-nanite-macos/README.md

 | `NaniteAtomicsSupported()` always returns true, only when `PLATFORM_APPLE` is defined | Waiting on results. <ins>Build time: n/a</ins> (using cached build products, 2400 actions, 10 processes) | |
 | `NaniteAtomicsSupported()` always returns true; its original code is commented out | | Did not finish compilation. <ins>Build time: aborted</ins> |

 I figured out the bug.
 I did not set `bSupportsNanite=true` in `DataDrivenPlatformInfo.ini`.
 My next step is cleaning up the UnrealEngine fork.
+Heads up for anyone compiling my fork: Git corrupted the `YES/YES.uproject`.
+It's sufficient to launch Unreal Editor from within Xcode, but the scene is empty.
+Navigate to <b>Menu Bar > File</b> in the editor and open a different project.

 ### First Reproducible Change